ABAtanasov/IsingBootstrap/README.md

 Package used for obtaining the results in [1807.05702](https://arxiv.org/abs/1807.05702).

 This undergraduate research project studies 3D conformal field theories (CFTs) with a parity symmetry.
 Specifically, we used this package initially for studying theories with two relevant scalars, one being parity even (\epsilon) and the other being parity odd (\sigma), giving theories with the same operator structure as the 3D Ising model.
-After this, we lowered the gap assumptions on the next lowest-lying parity odd scalar to make the operator relevant, and used this to constrain the scaling dimensions of the supersymmetric 3D Ising model.
+After this, we lowered the gap assumptions on the next lowest-lying parity odd scalar to make the operator relevant, and used this to isolate the minimal supersymmetric Ising model.

  In both cases, we applied the usual crossing symmetry constraints on the four point functions associated with a given candidate CFT to rule out the space of possible scaling dimensions for the theories.
+Further, we performed c-minimization and ran scans over the OPE coefficients.

 We expand on the earlier work of D. Poland, D. Simmons-Duffin et al., making use of mixed correlator constraints, as well as a "theta scan" method to examine the possible 3-pt coefficient ratios of a given theory.